leonardoserrentino/leonardoserrentino/README.md

   From genomic data analysis to diagnostic prediction and beyond, I apply my expertise in data science and AI to uncover insights hidden in complex biological datasets.
 - **Computer Vision**
   I have an intensively developed skill-army of Computer Vision techniques, mostly in Python and C++.
+- **Theoretical Computer Science**
+  Here are my contributions in the field of theoretical computer science and AI [ORCiD](https://orcid.org/0009-0004-9884-0194)

 ## 🛠 **Tech Stack**